HOPE028/Up-Or-Red/README.md

 ### What is the goal of the game:

-A player must traverse a map by guessing and remembering w hither each spot in the map is greater or smaller then 7 OR if it is black or red.
+A player must traverse a map by guessing and remembering whither each spot in the map is greater or smaller then 7 OR if it is black or red.
 By guessing correctly, they move on to the next card of the map until they have reached the end.
 If they make a mistake while progressing through the game, they must restart and try again.
 Depending on how many turns it took to finish the game, you are scored accordingly.

 ### How is the game set up:
 The game is set up on a 2D array of card objects.
 Using them, a map is built where the player traverses from the top left corner to the bottom right.